elastic/connectors/docs/DEVELOPING.md

 The number of concurrent downloads for fetching the attachment content.
 This speeds up the content extraction of attachments.
 Defaults to `50`.

-#### Content Extraction

-The connector uses the Elastic ingest attachment processor plugin for extracting file contents.
-The ingest attachment processor extracts files by using the Apache text extraction library Tika.
-Supported file types eligible for extraction can be found as `TIKA_SUPPORTED_FILETYPES` in [utils.py](../connectors/utils.py) file.

 ### Documents and syncs

 The connector syncs the following Confluence object types: